Why Trust OMD?

 • Bachelor’s degree from an accredited institution

-• Because this program adds a middle-grade science endorsement, applicants should be prepared to eventually seek the additional licensure.
+Because this program leads to a middle-grade science endorsement, graduates should be prepared to pursue additional licensure as required by their state.

-The cost of an online MEd in Science Education can vary widely by institution.
-Generally, you should consider three factors: total credit requirements, tuition per credit, and additional fees and costs.
+The cost of an online MEd in Science Education varies widely by institution.
+In general, three factors influence total cost:

 North Carolina State University30$546.50$16,395